stdevPavelmc/mailad/README.md

 ### Checks

-Once you have installed the dependencies it's time to check the config file basics
+Once you have installed the dependencies it's time to check the local config for errors.

 ``` sh
 make conf-check
 ```

-This will check for some of the pre-defined scenarios and configs, if any problem is four you will be warned about, otherwise we are ready to install the softwares, but first we need to generate the SSL certificates
+This will check for some of the pre-defined scenarios and configs, if any problem is four you will be warned about, otherwise we are ready to install...

+Oh wait!
+We need to generate the SSL certificates first.

 ### Certificate creation